For a quick reference, review these terms used in Dynamics 365 - Gamification.

 Gamification as a concept applies gaming elements and principles to non-game contexts to improve user engagement and productivity, or promote activities and processes among colleagues.
 Gamification strives to leverage people's natural desire for socializing, mastery, competition, achievement, altruism, or closure.
 Rewards include points, achievements, badges, cash prizes, tangible prizes, or company benefits.

-BAM posts are post on the Smack Talk board that announce a special achievement, a new award, or a promotion.
+BAM posts are a special type of posts on the Smack Talk board that announce a special achievement, a new award, or a promotion.
 These posts usually draw more attention, so we suggest you use them when appropriate.
 You can choose one of the predefined animations to make the BAM post visually appealing.

 Stream TV is a way to stream smack talk notifications and leaderboards from active games to an Internet-connected screen or TV in your office.